What to Do After a Car Accident in Appleton

 Wisconsin follows what is known as the modified comparative negligence doctrine.
 Under this law, so long as your negligence was not greater than that of the person you are seeking recovery from, you can still pursue your action, although your recovery will be reduced by the percentage of your fault.
 So, for example, if you had $100,000 in damages and you were 30% responsible, you can still seek recovery of the 70% ($70,000) that was not your fault.

-If you've been in a car accident, it is important you understand both your rights and obligations under Wisconsin law.
-A good first step in this process is to speak with a knowledgeable car accident attorney in your area today.
-Your first consultation is free and you are under no obligation.
+If you've been in a car accident, it's important you understand both your rights and obligations under Wisconsin law.
+A good first step in this process is to speak with a knowledgeable car accident attorney in Wisconsin today.

 Contact a qualified attorney.